liufuxiao/Upload-code/README.md

 // The version number of your LUIS app
 ```

-The `sample.txt` and `utterance.json` are the data files.When "upload.js" is working on.
+The `sample.txt` and `utterance.json` are the data files.
+When "upload.js" is working on.

 Tt will invoke the command line to execuate "add-utterances1.js" and "add-uttterances2.js" relatively according to your choice.